Frequently Asked Questions

 When are the deadlines?

 - In order to be considered for Federal Student Aid and certain scholarships and grants, you must apply every year!
 The priority deadline is November 15th.
-FAFSA applications are currently available for the 2017-2018 & 2018-2019 academic years.
-For the 2019-2020 academic year, FAFSA applications will be available for processing starting October 1, 2018.
+FAFSA applications are currently available for the 2023-2024 academic year.
+For the upcoming 2023-2024 academic year, FAFSA applications will be available some time in December.